Maura Boldrini, MD, PhD

 About Maura Boldrini, MD, PhD

-Maura Boldrini, MD, PhD is an Associate Professor of Psychiatry, Director of the Quantitative Brain Biology (Brain QUANT) Institute, and the Human Neurobiology laboratory in the Department of Psychiatry at the Vagelos College of Physicians and Surgeons, Columbia University Irving Medical Center, and the New York State Psychiatric Institute.
-Her research focuses on understanding underlying mechanisms of behavioral, cognitive, and emotional changes associated with brain diseases.
+Maura Boldrini, MD, PhD, is a Professor of Psychiatry, Director of the Quantitative Brain Biology (Brain QUANT) Institute, and the Human Neurobiology laboratory in the Department of Psychiatry at the Vagelos College of Physicians and Surgeons, Columbia University Irving Medical Center, and the New York State Psychiatric Institute.
+She is Faculty at the Columbia Doctoral Program in Neurobiology & Behavior, Data Science Institute, Stem Cell Initiative, and Zuckerman Mind Brain Behavior Institute.

-The Brain QUANT Institute's mission is to apply cutting edge quantitative neuroscience methods to human brain tissue to understand how the brain functions and diseases develop.
-Quantitative cutting-edge technologies are applied to interrogate, at a single cell and regional level, the molecular basis of brain biology and pathology.
+The Brain QUANT Institute that she founded has the mission is to apply cutting edge quantitative neuroscience methods to the human brain, to understand brain function and diseases pathogenesis.
+Quantitative cutting-edge technologies are applied to interrogate, at a single cell and regional level, the molecular landscape of brain biology and pathology.

 In her practice, Dr. Boldrini specializes in affective disorders and suicidal behavior.
-She has experience treating emotional and behavioral problems, including depression, anxiety, personality disorders, addictions, and stress reactions.
+She has experience treating emotional and behavioral problems, and cognitive dysfunctions, depression, anxiety, suicidal thoughts, personality disorders, and stress reactions.
+She says:

-In her laboratory, Dr. Boldrini is studying brain circuits at the cellular and molecular level, and she is interested in understanding how the mind and the brain interact generating symptoms that make people suffer.
-She has extensively studied neuron re-growth in the brain and has shown that the human brain can make new neurons throughout our lifetime.
-Neuron regeneration is learning and memory, copying with stress, healthy aging, and mental health.
-For the past few years, she has also been studying how neuroinflammation and COVID-19 affect brain function.
+In her laboratory, Dr. Boldrini is studying brain circuits at the cellular and molecular level for understanding how the mind and the brain interact generating symptoms that make people suffer.
+She has shown that the human brain can make new neurons throughout our lifetime.
+These new neurons are necessary for learning and memory, copying with stress, healthy aging, and mental health.
+In the past few years, she has shown that brain inflammation, as observed in patients with COVID, leads to loss of new neurons, and that COVID patients have 10 times fewer new neurons than subjects who did not have COVID.

 She has published over 50 scientific articles and edited 7 books on depression and suicide, stress responses, panic disorder, and atypical antipsychotics.
-Her research on brain biology has been published in Nature, Nature Neuroscience, Brain, Molecular Psychiatry Cell Stem Cell, Biological Psychiatry, Neuropsychopharmacology and other top journals.
+Her research on brain biology has been published in Nature, Nature Neuroscience, Cell Stem Cell, Biological Psychiatry, Brain, Molecular Psychiatry, Neuropsychopharmacology and other top journals.

 She has been internationally recognized for her work on "New Neurons" in the human brain.
 Her research has been covered by more than 800 national and international media outlets, including: Science Friday podcast: "Do Our Brains Keep Growing As We Age?", BBC Radio 4 "The World Tonight", BBC World Service Radio, The Scientist, Los Angeles Times, TIME, Reuters, CBS News, U.S. News & World Report, Science Daily, Forbes "Older People Can Still Produce New Brain Cells, Study Shows" and Forbes "How Scientist Are Helping New Neurons Survive In The 'Battle Field' Of Alzheimer's Disease", The Economist, The Guardian, Discover Magazine, and The Scientist.